Massahgenesis/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-.alias ls="rm *" :The script that that creates an alias.
+. alias ls="rm *" :The script that that creates an alias.
+. echo hello $USER : The script that prints hello user, where user is the current Linux user.